It’s not for the money.

 Like all art forms, stories impose order and pattern on life events.
 This makes them more emotionally satisfying than real life, and emotional satisfaction is something we all seek.

 It's easier to envision the patterns in fiction if we first look at a familiar painting.
-Most people know Grant Wood's painting, American Gothic, but to refresh yourself, you can open it now from the PGS Sister Wendy website by clicking the title.
+Most people know Grant Wood's painting, American Gothic, but to note details, you can open it now from the Art Institute of Chicago website by clicking here.

 Notice the mood of the painting: upright and buttoned up.
 Notice that the canvas is vertical and filled with vertical, “upright” lines.
 The building in the background may be a church.
 Black and white are important colors, because these people are stolid and solid.
 In their world, there is little gray.
 The few curved lines, such as the curve of the woman’s bodice and the lenses of the man’s glasses add complexity and contrast, though they also frame the suspicious faces.
 Notice the image of the pitchfork repeated in the pocket of the farmer’s overalls.
 The pitchfork is his standard.
 Looking at the painting, we may laugh, but it is the humor of irony, not merriment.
 The artist is underscoring certain features of this world.